jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/threads.rst

     the number of controllers are used.
 This is only possible if a single thread manages all the IOs.
-  * Avoid simultaneous accesses to the FireWire port from multiple threads (FireWire read/write are thread safe but processes can hang for a couple seconds).
+  * Avoid simultaneous accesses to the FireWire port from multiple threads (FireWire read/write are thread safe, but processes can hang for a couple seconds).

-* The PID components could run in separate threads but this would introduce a fair amount of latency since the thread safe communication mechanisms in *cisstMultiTask* are based on queues.
+* The PID components could run in separate threads, but this would introduce a fair amount of latency since the thread safe communication mechanisms in *cisstMultiTask* are based on queues.
-  Assuming a 1 millisecond period for both IO and PID, the PID would read some cached data (position and velocity) from the IO (between 0+ and 1 millisecond old) and then request a new effort.
+  Assuming a 1-millisecond period for both IO and PID, the PID would read some cached data (position and velocity) from the IO (between 0+ and 1 millisecond old) and then request a new effort.
 This request being queued will be acted on between 0+ and 1 millisecond